weyoss/redis-smq/packages/redis-smq/docs/dual-callback-and-promise-support.md

 abstraction layers that could impact performance.

-However, RedisSMQ provides a **dual API** that supports both traditional Node.js callbacks **and** modern Promises/async-await patterns.
-This is achieved through a lightweight wrapper that adds promise support on top of the performant callback implementation, giving you the best of both worlds.
+However, RedisSMQ provides a **dual API** that supports both traditional Node.js callbacks **and** modern Promises/async-await patterns, giving you the best of both worlds.

 ## Performance-First Architecture